GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 #### INTENTS

+* **What are the ways to pass data between activities?**
+    - Using Static Method: You can use static Method to get data from one activity to another activity.
+    - Using Intents
+    - Bundle Method

-* Describe three common use cases for using an Intent.
+* **Describe three common use cases for using an Intent**
     - Common use cases for using an Intent include:

         - To start an activity: You can start a new instance of an Activity by passing an Intent to startActivity() method.